tj-26/BattleshipPython/README.md

 # BattleshipPython

 The project is based on Python 3.9

-This is a battleship game developed in python using python unit testing and automated build deployment tool circleCI.
+This is a battleship game developed in python using python unit testing and automated build deployment tool CircleCI.

 The project is test driven. and uses OOP concepts for development.